-Craving a salty snack that will be so addictive you won’t be able to stop eating it?
-Once you make these Boiled Peanuts, you will be wanting to make them again and again.
-There is just something about this salty and crunchy Southern snack that makes you crave them even more.
-Believe me, you will definitely be making these again!
+Craving a salty snack that will be so addictive you won't be able to stop eating it?
+Once you make these Instant Pot Boiled Peanuts, you will be wanting to make them again and again.

 I don't know about you but there is just something about sitting at home, watching tv or your favorite sports team and noshing on something salty and crunchy that just makes life a little bit better.

 That's why believe me when I say that once you make these salty peanuts, you will definitely be making them again.
 They are that addictive and good!

 They are considered the "caviar of the South" and they are South Carolina's official state snack.
 This crunch snack also started in the South and become really popular by the 1920s since peanuts were widely accessible across the Southern states.